ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 The key features for the IBM {{site.data.keyword.powerSys_notm}} Private Cloud are as follows:

 * **Easy management and automation interfaces**: You can easily manage your {{site.data.keyword.powerSys_notm}} resources by using GUI, CLI, API, or Terraform interfaces.
 * **Bring your own image**: You can bring your own custom IBM AIX, Linux&reg;, or IBM i<!--Q2--> image that is tested and deployed.
-Currently, the supported images includes the following operating system images:
+Currently, the supported images include the following operating system images:
     * IBM AIX 7.2, or later
     * IBM i 7.3, or later and IBM i COR[^1] <!-- Q2 -->
     * Red Hat Enterprise Linux (RHEL)